I was at Whole Life Expo in Toronto last weekend, giving a talk for a client, and I realized these shows are a marketer’s fantasy.

 Your home page is a catch-all and its very generality makes it a little cold for the reader of your brochure, who you will have so systematically beguiled with your brochure copy.

 Instead, send the reader to a landing page built exclusively for the fulfillment of your brochure CTA.
-Make that opportunity to act front and centre when the reader arrives at your digital home.
+Make that opportunity to act front and center when the reader arrives at your digital home.

 As an added bonus, when you use a CTA and a dedicated landing page for your brochure, you get metrics.
 No more guessing about the ROI of this particular piece of print.